sasikala07/DataScience-Portfolio/README.md

 # DataScience Portfolio

-Repository containing portfolio of data science project completed by me for **Training** purposes and still learning and working.Presented in the form of **iPython Notebooks**.
+Repository containing portfolio of data science project presented in the form of **iPython Notebooks**,completed by me for **Training** purposes and still learning and working.

 ### ML_Micro_Projects

 - [HealthCare_Prediction](https://github.com/sasikala07/Portfolio/blob/main/Ml_micro_project/healthcare_stroke_detection.ipynb) :
-A model to predict whether the pateint likely to get stroke or not.Identified the best **F1 Score** model from different agorithms to get accurate result in prediction.perform data visualization using **matplotlib and seaborn**.
+A model to predict whether the pateint likely to get stroke or not.Identified the best **F1 Score** model to get accurate result in prediction.perform data visualization using **matplotlib and seaborn**.

 - [Sentiment_Analysis](https://github.com/sasikala07/Portfolio/blob/main/Ml_micro_project/Amazon_musical_instrument_sentiment_analysis.ipynb):
 A model to analysis the feedback of Amazon musical instrument using **sentiment analysis**.Identified the most used words and handle imbalanced data using **SMOTE** oversampling.Build Model which has highest accuracy in classifying the feedback as positive,Negative and neutral.

 - [Recommendation_System](https://github.com/sasikala07/Portfolio/blob/main/Ml_micro_project/Imdb_movies_recommendation_collaborative_and%20content_based_filtering.ipynb):
 A model to recommend similar movies using both **Collaborative Filtering and Content Based Filtering** recommendation system.Performed NLP **TFIDF Vectorize**.
+Preprocessing.